 On this page

-All non-essential shops must remain closed until (and including) 9 February 2021.
 Shops for basic necessities such as among others supermarkets and other food stores, chemists and gas stations may stay open for business.
-Delivery is allowed.
+Non-essential shops may offer shopping by appointment.
+Delivery and pick up of orders (click-and-collect) are allowed for all shops.

 Other services that are allowed to stay open are: